csmr/jesbang/README.md

-## JESBANG
+# JESBANG

-Adds Openbox -bas desktop to Debian Jessie.
-Not ready, but might get you a desktop.
+Sets Debian Jessien netinstaal with Openbox -base-desktop, including minimum of apps, utils and firmware.

+Get from a bare desktop-less debian -netinstall to a lightweight openbox desktop quickly.
+This script was mostly made from John Ruff's #! forum posts.
 Good luck!

-This is a simple script for openbox+utilsfication of Debian Jessie netinstall.
-Makes getting from bare desktop-less debian netinstall to a lightweight openbox desktop quick and painless.
-This script was mostly made from John Ruff's #! forum posts.
+## How?

-Prerequisite: Install Debian Jessie -netinstall with only standard system utilities. - no desktop (no Gnome, KDE, etc. under "Software selection").
+- Install Debian Jessie -netinstall with only 'standard system utilities'.
+- Don't install desktop (Gnome, KDE, etc).
 You may or may not set the root password.
 - Once install finishes and restarts, login as root.
 - download the script with:

   $ wget -nc http://csmr.kapsi.fi/blox/jes.bang

-- enable running the script:
+- enable running the script (possibly after md5):

 	$ chmod +x jes.bang